top of page

 1. One Battle After Another

-Of course, there’s always a chunk of releases that elude us and here's a few that we haven't quite got to yet this year unfortunately: Nickel Boys, Sister Midnight, The Ballad Of Wallis Island, Friendship, The Naked Gun, Weapons, Highest 2 Lowest, Steve, HIM, Good Fortune, Die My Love, Jay Kelly, Christy and Zootropolis 2.
+Of course, there’s always a chunk of releases that elude us and here's a few that we haven't quite got to yet unfortunately: Nickel Boys, Sister Midnight, The Ballad Of Wallis Island, The Naked Gun, Weapons, Highest 2 Lowest, Steve, HIM, Good Fortune, Die My Love, Jay Kelly, Christy, Sentimental Value and Zootropolis 2.

 You want even more to check out after all of that?
-Here's a few that were scrapping for inclusion but didn't quite make the list: We Live In Time, Babygirl, Saturday Night, Maria, Hard Truths, Companion, I'm Still Here, One Of Them Days, Black Bag, Opus, The Alto Knights, Death of a Unicorn, Ballerina, Mountainhead, M3GAN 2.0, Materialists, The Life of Chuck, Honey Don't, The Long Walk, Spinal Tap II: The End Continues, A Big Bold Beautiful Journey, Springsteen: Deliver Me From Nowhere, The Running Man, Predator: Badlands, Wicked: For Good, Eternity, A House of Dynamite and Avatar: Fire & Ash.
+Here's a few that were scrapping for inclusion but didn't quite make the list: We Live In Time, Babygirl, Saturday Night, Maria, Hard Truths, Companion, I'm Still Here, One Of Them Days, Black Bag, Opus, The Alto Knights, Death of a Unicorn, Ballerina, Mountainhead, M3GAN 2.0, Materialists, The Life of Chuck, Honey Don't, The Long Walk, Spinal Tap II: The End Continues, A Big Bold Beautiful Journey, The Smashing Machine, Springsteen: Deliver Me From Nowhere, The Running Man, Predator: Badlands, Wicked: For Good, Eternity, A House of Dynamite, Avatar: Fire & Ash and Wake Up Dead Man: A Knives Out Mystery.

 And that doesn't even cover anywhere near everything we saw this year!